MicrosoftDocs/customer-insights/ci-docs/journeys/trial-preview-limits.md

 ---
-title: Dynamics 365 Customer Insights - Journeys limits for trials
+title: Customer Insights - Journeys limits for trials
 description: Limitations and conditions that apply to trials of Dynamics 365 Customer Insights - Journeys. ms.date: 08/23/2023 ms.topic: article